frederic-perez/AmE-dictionary/dictionary.md

 __coveted__
 __coveted__ _v_
 __cowboy__ _v_
-__coy__ :four: _v_ __1__ Shy or pretending to be shy and innocent, especially about love or sex, and sometimes in order to make people more interested in you. __2__ (coy about something) Not willing to give information about something, or answer questions that tell people too much about you. :es: recatado
+__coy__ :five: _adj_ __1__ Shy or pretending to be shy and innocent, especially about love or sex, and sometimes in order to make people more interested in you. __2__ (coy about something) Not willing to give information about something, or answer questions that tell people too much about you. :es: recatado
 __crab lice__ _n_
 __crackdown__ :four: :shit:
 __crackdown__ :two: :shit: _In 2002, Chávez ordered a crackdown on political opponents._